(Latest update: 16 June 2022)

 - request deletion or removal of your Personal Data, to the extent provided by law;

 - object to certain types of Processing.
-In particular, you may opt out to receive newsletter, marketing and promotional materials from the Humanitarian Encyclopedia.
+In particular, you may opt-out of receiving newsletters, marketing and promotional materials from the Humanitarian Encyclopedia.

 To exercise those rights, please contact: